isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 4. I am a Long-Term Pass Holder or Short-Term Visitor with Singapore-issued vaccination records.
 How do I prove my vaccination status when applying for a VTP (Air)?

 Please check if your Singapore vaccination records are valid through <a href="https://go.gov.sg/vax-status-query" target="_blank">this link</a> and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
-Once retagging is complete, please proceed to re-submit your VTP (Air) application.
+The retagging process is not immediate.
+Please attempt to resubmit a VTP (Air) application <b>only after</b> receiving confirmation from the Ministry of Health / Health Promotion Board that your records have been successfully retagged.

 You may also choose to upload the QR code on your Singapore Vaccination HealthCert issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, if you have one.
 Please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code.